learn-academy-2023-foxtrot/react-challenges/props-ilene-anabella-aleja/README.md

 - we need to iterate through the array with .map()
 - and return a random full number
-- the react part: currentNumber, serCurrentNumber
+- the react part: currentNumber, serCurrentNumber -created a state
+-created a function to trigger a random number and inside of that function we set the current number to a random number -made the onClick work to show the random numbers
+- inside the const App, in the dice element we defined the props -we need to create a list to log the numbers generated from the dice, and then show those numbers in another box (rolls)